zencoder/disque-go/README.md

 var d *disque.Disque
 var err error
-d, err = p.Get(context.Background())   // get a connection from the pool
+d, err = p.Get(context.Background())   // get a connection from the pool defer p.Put(d)                         // return a connection to the pool

 ... (use the connection to interact with Disque)...

-p.Put(d)            // return a connection to the pool
 ```

 To shutdown the connection pool, such as when the application is exiting, invoke the `Close` function: